 If you’ve been dreaming of a post-pandemic trip to Walt Disney World or visiting during the summer of 2021, you’re not alone.

 If you plan on visiting any of the Disney parks in Florida, please know that crowds have been consistently growing.
 Park reservations are a MUST, well in advance, and the same applies for dining at Disney’s most popular restaurants.

 Currently you need to buy your ticket or vacation package and then book which park you will visit for each day of your stay.
 Park reservations cannot be modified, only canceled, so you need to plan your Disney vacation in advance.
 You can add the Park Hopper option for an extra fee so you can visit other parks after 2pm, something I highly recommend.

 Common Disney World Travel Questions

 Do I still need a mask at Walt Disney World?
-Yes, but now you don’t have to wear one in outside spaces.
-As of May 2021, Disney relaxed its mask mandate a bit.
+Yes, guests 2 and over must wear a mask indoors.
+In May 2021, Disney relaxed its mask mandate a bit and in June vaccinated guests were not required to wear face coverings inside the attractions.
 For the most current mask guidelines, always check their website.
 You do need a mask when using Disney transportation, like the monorail, ferry or buses.
-Vaccinated guests can me maskless inside attractions yet nobody checks vaccination status.

 Is there FastPass?
 I couldn’t find it!
 No, FastPass has still not been reinstated.
 Plan to stand in line for the attractions you want to visit.